3. We fill screening gaps.

 Our Work

-We then enroll individuals, as needed, into the National Health Insurance Scheme (NHIS) program and connect them with the assigned healthcare center within their community for further care and treatment (and/or further in-depth screening?)
+We then enroll individuals, as needed, into the National Health Insurance Scheme (NHIS) and connect them with a nearby healthcare center for follow-up care, confirmatory testing, and treatment.

 Our Screening Activities